creativecoder10/sockets/README.md

 3. open the Client window by opening the index.html file

+4. Provide inputs to the websocket through the message text box

-4. You can open multiple windows for the chat window
+5. You can open multiple windows for the chat window